oracle-livelabs/database/datapump-xtts-migration/05-initial-backup-restore/initial-backup-restore.md

     ```

     * The details of the migration is stored in the properties file that you examined in the previous lab.
 Hence, you don't need to specify any details to start the backup.
     * The L0 backup needs to scan the entire database.
-Notice how *INPUT_BYTES* corresponds to the size of database.
+Notice how *INPUT_BYTES* corresponds to the size of database (around 62 MB).
-    * Since you don't use RMAN compression in this exercise, the size of the backup is roughly the size of the database.
+    * Since you don't use RMAN compression in this exercise, the size of the backup is roughly the size of the database (around 60 MB).
 It will be smaller since RMAN always uses unused block compression which excludes empty blocks from the backup.

     <details>
     <summary>*click to see the output*</summary>